Teetoyee/Security-Projects/README.md

 # Security-Projects
-This repo contains a list of cybersecurity projects I have completed.
+This repository contains a collection of cybersecurity projects I have completed.
-These projects include, but are not limited to logging exercises, vulnerability scanning, network scanning, hashing, encoding, encryption, and virtualization.
+These projects cover a range of activities, including logging exercises, vulnerability and network scanning, hashing, encoding, encryption, and virtualization